Church of St. Matthew the Apostle and Evangelist, Rokiškis

 The Church of St. Matthew the Apostle and Evangelist (Šv. apaštalo evangelisto Mato bažnyčia) is a Roman Catholic church in Rokiškis, Lithuania.
-The construction of the church began in 1866 with the funding by count Reynold Tiesenhausen and his sister Marija and was completed in 1885.
+The construction of the church began in 1866 with the funding by count Rajnold Tyzenhauz and his sister Maria and was completed in 1885.
 The church has 150 objects treasury, part of which are exhibited in the museum in Rokiškis.